pangolinjs/core/README.md

 #### Styleguide CSS
-The components HTML files and the development menu use some styling.
+The component HTML files and the development menu use some styling.
 All styles are located in `src/html/css/sg.scss`.

 *The style definitions located in `src/css` use the prefix `sg-` to ensure compatibility with the main stylesheet.*